SteffanSingh/SteffanSingh/README.md

    <hr/>

    <details> <summary><h3>⚡ Fun facts</h3> </summary>
-      Apart from Programming, i like playing chess and watching hollywood comedy, action, suspense movies and series.<br>
+      Aside from programming, I enjoy playing chess and watching Hollywood comedies, action, and suspense movies and series.
-   Wanna play chess with me ? 😄😄😄😄😄<br>
+Care for a game of chess? 😄😄😄😄😄<br>

   </details>
 <!--